SeanLF/Masters-Thesis/readme.md

 ## Writing tools
 - [Overleaf](https://www.overleaf.com/) is an online LaTeX rich text editor, similar to Google Docs.
 - [Grammarly](https://www.grammarly.com) was used to fix any writing issues such as grammar checking, spelling mistakes and to check for any cases of plagiarism.
+- [Turn It In](https://www.turnitin.com) is an academic tool (mainly used for teaching) to prevent academic fraud.
+Our supervisor granted us access to further confirm that this thesis did not present any cases of plagiarism, as it compares our work to a large database of existing academic papers.

 ## Programming
 The contributions made for this thesis were made in Python, and some of the analysis work was also done in Ruby.